How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

 CunninghamLegal offers advanced legal strategies to avoid property reassessments under California Proposition 13 and Proposition 19.
 New strategies are now available for Prop 19 transfers to children after the February 2021 deadline.
 Protect your Prop 13 property tax caps!

-(Please note: this page was substantially updated on February 17, 2021, as legal strategies changed after the California Prop 19 deadline.
+(Please note: this page was last updated on June 17, 2025, as legal strategies have evolved.
 We keep our clients updated on this subject with frequent webinars on Prop 13, Prop 19, and the property tax situation in California.)

 By James L. Cunningham Jr., Esq.